Citations Affected: IC 21-41-9.

 services for veteran students; (2) provide reasonable accommodations

-for veteran students who are disabled at a state educational institution's
+for disabled veteran students at a state educational institution's fitness

 specifically to veteran students; (4) develop programs to provide access